mgalardini/pyseer/README.md

 * `statsmodels` (0.8.0)
 * `pysam` (0.13)

-If you would like to use the `scree_plot` script you will also need to have `matplotlib` installed
+If you would like to use the `scree_plot_pyseer` script you will also need to have `matplotlib` installed.
+If you would like to use the scripts to map and annotate kmers, you will also need `bwa`, `bedtools`,
+`bedops` and `pybedtools` installed.

 Installation
 ------------

 The easiest way to install `pyseer` is through `pip`:

-    pip install pyseer
+    python -m pip install pyseer

-If you want multithreading:
+If you want multithreading make sure that you are using a version 3 python interpreter:

-    pip3 install pyseer
+    python3 -m pip install pyseer

 **For the impatient**, just clone/download this repository and run: